jacklee032016/VHDL/Linux/ubuntu.rst

 ::

    net use k: \\lzj-ubuntu\works password /user:lzj
-   system error 53 has occurred. the network path was not found
+   net use k: \\lzj-ubuntu\works password /user:workgroup\lzj   : when Windows host is belong to domain system error 53 has occurred. the network path was not found

 On ubuntu, use